gaetanofabiano/java-spark-training/README.md

-## A collection of (no great) example of java code to understand Apache Spark Data structures by Gaetano Fabiano
+## A collection of (no great) example of java code to understand Apache Spark Data structures

 Spark allows programmers to develop complex, multi-step data pipelines using directed acyclic graph (DAG) pattern.
 It  supports in-memory data sharing across DAGs, so that different jobs can work with the same data.